bradjasper/focus-CLI/README.md

 # Focusing without a sudo password

+**Warning:** Using visudo is an advanced topic and if you don't know what you're doing you might mess up your system.

 Focus modifies your /etc/hosts file which requires a sudo password.
 If you want to get around entering this for every command, type `sudo visudo` and add the following line:

     brad    ALL=(ALL) NOPASSWD: /Users/brad/Projects/focus/focus.sh

-Replaces brad with your username (`whoami` will help here) and `/Users/brad/Projects/focus/focus.sh` to the path of your `focus.sh` file.
+Replace brad with your username (`whoami` will help here) and `/Users/brad/Projects/focus/focus.sh` to the path of your `focus.sh` file.

 You should now be able to use focus without entering your sudo password!

-**Warning:** Be careful here.
-Using visudo is an advanced topic and if you don't know what you're doing you might mess up your system.

 # Contact